Let's register 100,000 bicycles – it's free!

-The City's Greenest City Action Plan team, Park Board, Vancouver Police Department , and Vancouver Police Foundation have teamed up to register 10,000 bicycles into the 529 Garage bike registry for free by 2018.
+The City's Greenest City Action Plan team, Park Board, Vancouver Police Department External website, opens in new tab, and Vancouver Police Foundation External website, opens in new tab have teamed up to register 100,000 bicycles into the 529 Garage bike registry for free.

 This will significantly improve the chances of stolen bikes being reunited with their owners.

-Sign up on the 529 Garage mobile app or website , or visit your local community policing centre (2.2 MB).
+Sign up on the 529 Garage mobile app or website External website, opens in new tab, or visit your local community policing centre External website, opens in new tab.

 529 Garage works!
 This person got their stolen bike back because they registered it.